 - Entry date

-- Billing and payment data
+- Billing and payment information

 - Phone number(s)

-- Examination results
+- Exam results

-- Study agreement
+- Study contract

-If necessary, we verify your identity by using information from service providers.
-The legal basis for this is Article 6(1b and 1f) GDPR.
-We are entitled to do this to protect your identity and to avoid attempted fraud at our expense.
-The circumstance and the result of our enquiry will be added to your customer account or guest account for the duration of the contractual relationship.
+If necessary, we may verify your identity by using information from service providers.
+The legal basis for this is Article 6(1)(b) and (f) of GDPR.
+The authorization for this results from the protection of your identity and the prevention of fraud attempts at our expense.
+The circumstance and the result of our request will be added to your customer account or your guest account for the duration of the contractual relationship.

-In the course of the ordering process, we will also check your credit rating to only show you the payment methods that you can use.
-For this purpose, we transmit the following data to so-called rating agencies that cooperate with us: Name, address, date of birth.
-The processing of your contact data takes place here on the basis of your consent pursuant to Article 6(1a) GDPR:
+In the course of the ordering process, we also check your creditworthiness in order to be able to show you only the payment methods that can be used by you.
+For this purpose, we transmit the following types of data to so-called credit agencies cooperating with us: Name, address, date of birth.
+The legal basis for this is the following declaration of consent by you within the meaning of Article 6(1)(a) GDPR:

-In the event of a delay in payment, we submit the necessary data to a company commissioned with the assertion of the claim, provided the other legal requirements exist.
-Legal bases for this are both Article 6(1b) and Article 6(1f) GDPR.
+In the event of a delay in payment, we will transmit the necessary data to a company commissioned to enforce the claim if the other legal requirements are met.
+The legal bases for this are both Article 6(1)(b) and Article 6(1)(f) GDPR.
 The assertion of a contractual claim is to be regarded as a legitimate interest within the meaning of the second-named provision.
-If the other legal requirements are met, we also provide information on the payment delay or any default on loans to rating agencies that cooperate with us.
-The legal basis for this is Article 6(1f) GDPR.
+We also transmit information about the delay in payment or a possible bad debt to credit agencies cooperating with us if the other legal requirements are met.
+The legal basis for this is Article 6(1)(f) GDPR.
 The legitimate interest which this requires arises from our and third parties’ interest in reducing contract risks for future contracts.

-3.2.3 Data transmission to partner companies
+3.2.3 Transmission of data to partner companies

 3.3 Data processing for advertising purposes